lucasfoep/lucasfoep/README.md

 - Python;
 - Jupyter Notebooks;
-- PostgreSQL and T-SQL (Select, Where, Group by, Having, Join, Order by);
+- PostgreSQL and T-SQL (Select, Where, Group by, Having, Join, Order by, Partition by, CTE, Temp Table, Views);
 - Excel (Dynamic Tables and Charts, V and H look ups, if, sumif, countif, iferror, trim, concatenate, data validation and more)

 ---